Power

 Based on the implied probabilities represented by the prices of different tranches of these contracts, we can see how the median number of expected days of the shutdown have changed.

-If traders expected that a resolution to the negotiations was approaching, we would expect to see the number of days remaining in a shutdown decline.
+If traders anticipated that a resolution to the negotiations was approaching, we would expect to see the number of days remaining in a shutdown decline.
 If traders price that negotiations are at a stalemate and conditions for a resolution are not moving, we would expect the number of days of the shutdown to increase at a rate of one day per day, and the days remaining to stay flat.

 We are not seeing that.